Mary Stewart Gibson: Life in the community

-Mary Gibson was well known as a raconteur, and hosted parties for her friends of many nationalities at her Paris studio.
+Mary Gibson was well known as a raconteur, and, with her sparkling personality, hosted parties for her friends of many nationalities at her Paris studio.
 According to an article in The Scotsman in 1977, she was "a cornerstone of the Scots community and a causeway into the French one."
+One writer records that, among other things, she was an expert maker of pancakes both à l'écossaise and suzette, so much so that one visitor returned the next day to see if there were any left, at what became known as the "Left Bank Embassy."

-She died on 5 March 1989 at L'Hôpital Broca in Paris.
-A memorial service was held for her at the Scots Kirk in Paris on 6 April 1989.
+Mary died on 5 March 1989 at L'Hôpital Broca in Paris.
+A memorial service was held for her at the Scots Kirk in the same city on 6 April 1989.
+Her obituary in The Scotsman entitled "Painter of Quality" observed that her works had the key attribute of all good painting: "One never tires of them."